 Boosting 'brain hearing' skills

-Researchers have looked for ways to boost our brain-hearing skills—usually called “auditory training.”
-So far, the results haven’t inspired professionals to routinely suggest it.
+Researchers have looked for ways to boost our auditory and brain-hearing skills—usually called “auditory training.”
+So far, the results haven’t inspired professionals to routinely suggest it for people with mild to moderate hearing loss.
 But the digital universe is bringing us more options.

 Auditory training for mild hearing loss is emerging field

-What could you expect?
-Just like a physical therapist might give you exercises to strengthen key muscles, an auditory training program targets key skills, such as working memory and auditory processing speed.
+An auditory training program targets key communication skills, such as working memory and auditory processing speed.

 Auditory training may also focus on your auditory processing speed.
 Older people often have trouble keeping up.
 The average person speaks approximately 150 words per minute, but there is a big range: from 120 words to 180 words.
 For many of us, our auditory processing speed drops steadily as we age.